2015 Cricket World Cup opening ceremony

 The opening ceremonies of the 2015 Cricket World Cup took place in New Zealand and Australia on 12 February 2015, the eve of the beginning of the World Cup hosted by them after 23 years.
 Two ceremonies took place at the same time, one in North Hagley Park, Christchurch in New Zealand while the other in Melbourne, Australia.
 Thousands of fans turned up to watch the opening ceremony in both locations.
+It was the largest event hosted by Christchurch since the deadly 2011 Christchurch earthquake.

 Performances

 There were performances showcasing the culture of each of the participating nation at both the venues.
 These included the following: